joeltimothyoh/Copy-Files/README.md

 ## Batches
 Multiple standalone or configuration scripts can be used to organize copying, with each script representing a batch of files and directories.
-* Make as many copies of the standalone or configuration scripts as required.
+* Make as many copies of the standalone or configuration script as required.
 * Give each script a unique name.
 * Specify the sources, destinations, and robocopy options within each script.
 * Run each script to copy their respective files and directories.